List of speakers of the United States House of Representatives: Speakers by time in office

 The durations mentioned below are calculated based on date differences; if one were to count by the number of calendar days, all the values would be one day longer.

 Additionally, since many speakers held office for multiple terms, often with non-consecutive periods, the time listed for each speaker represents the total length of their time as speaker.
-It is important to note that the period between the adjournment of one Congress and the convening of the next Congress is not included in the calculations.
+The period between the adjournment of one Congress and the convening of the next Congress is not included in the calculations.
 For instance, Nathaniel Macon served as speaker during both the and Congresses, but the eight-month gap between the two Congresses is not included in his service duration.
 The exact dates of service for each individual speaker is shown in the Term of service column of the above table.